 Make use of your items.
 In Sekiro, every item counts and is necessary as difficulty increases.
 Pellets, Oils and Ceramic tiles are abundant for a reason.
-Make use of them, since early on healing isn’t much of an option.
+Make use of them, because early on healing isn’t much of an option.

 Which leads to the next point.
 Play tactfully and don’t be affair to runaway after your first death.
 The game has a two death mechanic.
 However, a true death will lead to a loss of sen and experience, and also the chance to get Dragonrot which is something that you want to avoid at all times.
 But more on that later.

 Remember you can often skip mini-bosses.
 Sometimes you need a new ability, technique or item to get an edge in the fight.
 Simply find another way and return later.
 Obviously this isn’t always the case with all bosses, but it is for all mini-boss encounters and high difficulty opponents.

 Grind and earn that xp and gold.
 Which will also lead you to advance in combat and gain confidence.
 Allowing you more efficient ways of neutralising the enemy.
-While earning ability points, which will add to your prowess.
+While earning ability points, which will add to your power.
 If you notice that you’re close to gaining an ability point, its better to grind and retain that point.